 Microsoft family is just one of the many benefits of having a Microsoft account.
-It’s a free service that helps families stay connected, and keep kids safer on Windows 10 and Xbox One devices with features like activity reporting, screen time limits, and content restrictions.
-You’ll find these settings on account.microsoft.com/family, where you can also track kids’ spending and add money to their Microsoft accounts.
+It’s a free service that helps families stay connected, and keep kids safer on Windows 10 and Xbox One devices, along with Android devices running Microsoft Launcher.
+You’ll find settings like activity reporting, screen time limits, location sharing, and content restrictions on account.microsoft.com/family, where you can also track kids’ spending and add money to their Microsoft accounts.

-The easiest way to set up and manage your family is on account.microsoft.com/family where you invite members to join, and once they accept, you can start setting restrictions, scheduling events on your family calendar, and if you already use Skype, you’ll have a family group chat set up and waiting for you.
+The easiest way to set up and manage your family is on account.microsoft.com/family where you can invite members to join.
+Once they accept, you can start setting limits, scheduling events on your family calendar, and if you already use Skype, you’ll have a family group chat set up and waiting for you.

-Get weekly email reports of your child’s online activity on Windows 10 and Xbox One devices, or review it on account.microsoft.com/family anytime.
-You’ll see websites they visit, terms they search for (on search engines like Bing and Google), apps and games they use, and how much screen time they had.
+Get weekly email reports of your child’s online activity on Windows 10 and Xbox One devices, along with Android devices running Microsoft Launcher.
+You can also review it on account.microsoft.com/family anytime.
+You’ll see websites they visit, their browsing history, apps and games they use, and how much screen time they had.
 Activity reporting is a great way to keep an eye on things and adjust family settings accordingly.